stevevoto/install_eicar_av_test/README.md

 *   IP + TCP handshake
 *   HTTP headers + body

-*   The AV/IDPS protocol parser doesn’t care that your **client** is low-level; it just sees HTTP semantics.
+*   The AV/IDPS protocol parser doesn’t care that the **client** is low-level; it just sees HTTP semantics.
 *   It reassembles and scans body content as before → EICAR signature.

 This test is more about **ensuring detection isn’t tied only to “browser-like” traffic**; raw tools and scripts should be covered too.